-- Jenkins is a continuous integration automation tool (open source) which is installed on the server where build takes place.
+- Jenkins is a continuous integration automation tool (open source) which is installed on the server where the build takes place.
 Continuous Integration refers to a process where developers commit their code into a commonly created repository as soon as they complete the development.

-- In the CI/CD process also results in increased overhead and hence we have pipelines in Jenkins to maintain the users and permissions tagged to them.
+- In the CI/CD process also results in increased overhead, and hence we have pipelines in Jenkins to maintain the users and permissions tagged to them.
 The same is applied to increasing projects.

 - Once the building increase, the corresponding need increases to create test agents along with their maintenance.

 “Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software”.

 So when the concept of continuous integration or continuous deployment is introduced, then tools like Jenkins and circles come into the picture.
 But here, we would be talking about Jenkins only.